seamplex/feenox/tests/nafems/le10/README.md

 >  * Face 3: 2-4-3
 >  * Face 4: 3-4-1

 So it seems that CalculiX needs some sort of mesh-dependent numbering of the faces of volumetric elements to set surface Neumann boundary conditions (!).
-This is why I had to blindly rely on Sergio's expertise to handle these `UPPERFn` and `Pn` lines within the `Dload` section.
+This is why I had to blindly rely on Sergio's expertise to handle these `UPPERFn` and `Pn` lines within the `Dload` section below.
 In any case, the two templates for tets and hexes are, respectively:

 ```
 *include, input = le10_mesh-tet-xxx.inp